openedx/edx-documentation/en_us/shared/course_features/teams/teams_setup.rst

 **Team Groups:**

-Each team groups is a grouping for multiple learner teams, and each group has several configuration details and options.
+Each team group is a grouping for multiple learner teams.
 To start, each of these team groups must be given a unique name, and optionally a description can also be set.

 These names and descriptions are visible to learners in the Teams application as shown in the visual below.